 A spay is an abdominal procedure that’s far more complicated than a neuter.
-As such, boys recover more quickly than girls.
+As such, the dog neuter recovery time is much faster than the dog spay recovery time.
 Some neutered males may not even act as if anything ever changed.

 In general, larger, older dogs experience a longer recovery period.
 For these, it often takes two to three days for dogs to return to their normal selves after a spay and one to two for a neuter.